lcxaxx/exposomex/README.md

-### Welcome to ExposomeX platform to expediate the discovery of “Exposure-Biology-Disease” nexus.
+### Welcome to ExposomeX platform to expediate the discovery of “Exposure-Biology-Disease” nexus!